What Is Atrial Fibrillation?

 Feeling more tired than usual?
 Think your heart is racing?
 Don’t ignore the signs – it’s time to see a doctor.

 About Atrial Fibrillation

 In AFib, the upper chambers of the heart (atria) beat rapidly (fibrillate).
-This can cause blood to pool and form clost in an area of the heart called the left atrial appendage.
-When a blood clot escaptes from the LAA and travels to another part of the body, it can cause a stroke.
+This can cause blood to pool and form clots in an area of the heart called the left atrial appendage.
+When a blood clot escapes from the Left Atrial Appendage and travels to another part of the body, it can cause a stroke.

 Who’s at Risk for Atrial Fibrillation?

 Significant racial and ethnic differences exist when it comes to the rates of atrial fibrillation (AFib).
 This is important for many reasons, including the fact that someone with AFib is 5 times more likely to have a stroke than someone with a regular heartbeat

 Obesity is associated with a 49% increased risk of developing A-Fib1

 Women with A-Fib have twice the risk of a stroke compared with men2

 You may be at an increased risk for certain disease states due to your race, ethnicity and gender – but these factors shouldn’t stand in the way to receiving appropriate care.
 You can protect your health, starting with learning the lifestyle changes that lowers risks the most.

 Atrial Fibrillation Symptoms